 The latest pre-employment drug testing research suggests the pandemic has not reduced the amount of drug tests conducted by the majority of employers.
-Half of employers (50%) reported the same pre-employment drug testing volume as past years while more than one-fourth (28%) even increased the amount of drug tests, according to the Current Consulting Group's 2021 Employer Drug Testing Survey.12 The same study found that more than four-fifths (82%) of employers did not alter their drug testing practices as a result of the pandemic and 86% did not suspend any type of drug testing.
+Half of employers (50%) reported the same pre-employment drug testing volume as past years while more than one-fourth (28%) even increased the amount of drug tests, according to the Current Consulting Group's 2021 Employer Drug Testing Survey.15 The same study found that more than four-fifths (82%) of employers did not alter their drug testing practices as a result of the pandemic and 86% did not suspend any type of drug testing.

-Cisive asked how the pandemic affected participants' background screening programs (see Table 10).
-Slightly over 31% of respondents said they introduced an ongoing monitoring (continuous screening) program for employees and 30% said they introduced a rescreening program.
-Nearly 26% reviewed the component checks of their current screening program and 23% said they introduced background screening for new hires.
-Only 6% temporarily stopped conducting background checks.
+Cisive asked how the pandemic affected participants' background screening programs (see Table 13).
+Slightly over 43% said they introduced background screening for new hires.
+Tied for second were introducing a rescreening program and introducing an ongoing monitoring (continuous screening) program for employees at 39%.
+Just more than one-fifth (22%) said they reviewed the component checks of their current screening program.
+Only 3% temporarily stopped conducting background checks.

-Our study also asked participants how often employees at their organization are subject to background checks (see Table 11).
-Surprisingly, time of hire is no longer the most common frequency, according to participants.
-The majority of employers surveyed (40%) indicated employees were subject to background checks every two years, followed by time of hire only (35%).
-Only 17% of companies surveyed conduct background screening on an annual basis.
+Our study also asked participants how often employees at their organization are subject to background checks (see Table 14).
+Time of hire is the most common frequency in the financial services industry at 47%, according to participants, followed by every two years at 39%.
+Only 10% of companies surveyed conduct background screening on an annual basis.